JOINING THE LPEMS TEAM

 What are the benefits of joining?

 First and foremost, you are helping your local ambulance service provide quality emergency services.
 Secondly you are reducing possible out of pocket expenses under certain circumstances.
 The cost of ambulance services could cost over $1,500.
 If you join the Lower Providence Ambulance subscription program, we will waive unpaid balances (excluding your deductible) for emergency service after your insurance company processes your bill.
-Additionally, as a subscriber, you will receive a 30% discount if you do not have insurance or if your insurance company does not pay your claim.
+Additionally, as a subscriber, you will receive a 30% discount if you do not have insurance or if your insurance company does not pay your claim in addition to one Lift Assist ( free of charge) per year.

 When does the subscription program start and end?